Science Rules!

 Sunspot Activity

-In this fun activity you will describe sunspots and make a graph of sunspot data from 1900 to the present.
-For this activity you will need to print a copy of the answer sheet.
-You will also need to use Microsoft Excel.
+In this fun activity you will describe sunspots and make a graph of sunspot data from 1900 to the present in Microsoft Excel.

 Directions:

-2) Use the following two websites to answer questions 1 - 6:
+Use the following website to answer questions 1 - 4:

 SpaceWeather.com

-3. In what year did the last solar maximum occur?
+n what year did the last sunspot maximum occur? _____________

-4. The next solar maximum will occur in the year ___.
+7. The next solar maximum will most likely occur in the year ____________.

 ------------------------------------------------------------------